adrianbaraka/configuration/notes.md

     ssh -T git@github.com
     ```

   - If the repo was cloned using HTTPs it will continue authentication using that.
-To   view how it is authenticated use `git remote -v` and to change to SSH use `git remote set-url origin git@github.com:username/repo-name.git` and to HTTPs use `git remote set-url origin https://github.com/<your-username>/<your-repo-name>.git`
+To   view how it is authenticated use `git remote -v` .

+  - To change to SSH use `git remote set-url origin git@github.com:username/repo-name.git`

+  - To HTTPs use `git remote set-url origin https://github.com/<your-username>/<your-repo-name>.git`

 ### Miscellaneous-git